sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

 Right click on the HTML markup and select copy and copy XPath.
 If you paste that into the console, you can see what the XPath looks like.
 If you want to view the network activity that a page has, please see the tutorial found [here](https://developers.google.com/web/tools/chrome-devtools/network/?utm_source=devtools&utm_campaign=2019Q1).

-Just as an example, click on a campaign, and in the DevTools, click on the inspect button.
-Then on the page, right click and click on 'View Page Source' to have a look at the source code.
+To see the source code (as an example), click on a campaign, and in the DevTools, click on the inspect button.
+Then on the page, right click and then click on 'View Page Source' to have a look at the source code.

-The sources tab shows the raw state that the data came into the Web browser.

 For more details and workflows, please see [this](https://developers.google.com/web/tools/chrome-devtools/open) page.

+The Web page appears to have the following structure:
+-   A header image is on each page.
+-   The categories are shown, with the current page category highlighted.
+-   Several campaigns are shown.
+Each comprises a similar format that contains an image, title, key information, amount of money raised, and the duration left/funding through InDemand.

 ### Get a list of start url's
 start_urls is a list of the [URLs](https://en.wikipedia.org/wiki/URL) which the spider will *start* to crawl from.
 In order to get individual campaign links, we will use each element in this list of the URLs.